Flerpharos/controls-soup/README.md

   - Enter `exit` to quit
   - Enter the target position in `<x> <y> <z>` format, the output will the intended positions of each servo in degrees

+- Basic controls can be accessed with `python run.py`
+  - Configuration for this is laid out in the `inputs` section in `confg.yaml`

 ## Types